yedaodao/path-toolkit/README.md

 Remove '/' in the end of the path and this method will not change the mean of the path. e.g., '/a/b/../c/' will be converted to '/a/c'.
 Note that:

 - '' to '.'

-### toHttpPath(path)

-Use this method after using the method above.
-It will convert the special path string to http path.
-Like following:

-- '.' to ''
-- '..' to ''
-- '/' to ''
-- './' to ''

 ## Feedback
 If you have any questions or requirements, use [Issues](https://github.com/yedaodao/path-toolkit/issues).